balakarthikeyan/notes/laravel-orm.md

 ## Eloquent
-Laravel has an object-relational mapper (ORM) named “Eloquent” which allows you to work with your database.
+Laravel has an object-relational mapper (ORM) named "Eloquent" which allows you to work with your database.
 Eloquent is a new technique to work with the database queries using the model in Laravel.
 Eloquent provides simple and beautiful syntax to gain complex queries in a few seconds without writing long queries.

 ## COMMON ORM